-Tom has represented clients in the High Court, Court of Appeal and Supreme Court.
-He is equally at home in arbitration.
-His significant cases include appeals to the Supreme Court in The DC Merwestone – a marine insurance dispute concerning the fraudulent device doctrine – and Stott v Thomas Cook, the leading case on the exclusivity of the Montreal Convention and its relation to EU law.
+Tom has represented clients in the Commercial Court, Court of Appeal and Supreme Court.
+He is equally at home in arbitration (including LMAA, LCIA, ICC and GAFTA).
+His significant cases include appeals to the Supreme Court in The DC Merwestone – a marine insurance dispute concerning the fraudulent device doctrine – and Stott v Thomas Cook, the leading case on the exclusivity of the Montreal Convention.
+He recently acted for the shipowners in The Alhani, an important decision on the scope of the Hague Rules time bar.

 "Tom is a rising star.
 He's responsive, accessible, bright, tenacious, and user-friendly."